ryan-mcclue/unsw/comp3900/design-justifications.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->

-both chemical engineers in food science rishi food processing firm (how would use technology)

-plantuml for diagram?

-Group images:
-  - if giving an average value, then output boxes below fine
-  - however seems like more useful to user if bounding boxes on each individual fruit on that bounding box provide best-before and freshness
-  - how many types of fruit need to detect (just based on what is in datasets? e.g. kaggle?)

-1. Are we attributing rotten/best-before for each individual fruit in the image?
-2. Are we outputting freshness and best-before or only one?
-I'm confused when it says average it out.
-For example, say 1 banana is rotten out of 5 bananas.
-Do you output fresh, as most are not rotten?
-What is the best-before in this case?

-Model training:
-  Model 1 (CNN fresh classifier)
-    fresh, not fresh photos?
-    would this also output type of fruit? how would temperature and humidity info come into this?
-  Model 2 (random forest regressor best before)
-    same data set except different feature extraction? e.g. color and shape?

-TODO: how to incorporate location data to neural network?
+prior to uploading, mention clauses for accuracy, e.g. range +- days available;
+perhaps popup if video does not align with expected conditions;

+two outputs:
+ 1. range for refridgerated
+ 2. range for room temperature

+get output for average person can see how long can use food for

+output won't taste better after this many days?

+so just shape and colour

+wong:
+  - food processing (plant-based food) plenty of existing techniques for food classification we want automatic implementation of these

+rishi:
+  - for daily consumer;
+    people are unaware

+food mall purchasing food; know how long

+  14days max. apple-5days

 Users:
   - food safety inspector
   - restaurant manager
   - normal user
 ## Problems
+**Scope Creep**
+There exists many permutations of fruit

+varied fruit types; only look at subset of species; qualify this in app

 **Dataset Collation**
   Problem Summary:
 Obtaining diverse datasets of fruits that represent a wide variety of types, stages of freshness, and environmental conditions (like temperature/humidity etc.)

+use baseline number of fruits to ensure working

 IMPORTANT: how to tag data with numerical values, e.g. 3days before etc.

   Solution and Justification:
 Use public datasets like Kaggle as a base.
 Where needed, supplement these with custom-collected data that include a broader range of fruits, vegetables, and freshness levels. e.g. have to append best-before to fruit names